-The teacher always has a crucial role to play in blended learning situations.
-Teachers have the power to control the type and level of blended learning engagement.
+The teacher always has a crucial role to play in blended learning situations, and they can guide engagement effectively.
 Here are some great ways to do just that.

-With any effort towards developing interest for a topic, creating a need to know is an essential element in the process.
-Authentic projects where students find relevance to information and must use it to meet certain expectation or solve a problem builds on the natural curiosity and constructive impulses of a child.
+- Create and nurture their need to know: With any effort towards developing interest for a topic, creating a need to know is an essential element in the process.
+Authentic projects where learners find relevance to information and must use it to meet certain expectation or solve a problem builds on the natural curiosity and constructive impulses of a child.
 Using “need to know” motivations creates an intrinsic urge to understand the learning.

-Conferences can be used to help children with problem-solving, working together on projects, or for guided practice.
-Class meetings are useful when learning is meaningful and applied in context.
-Children need to understand the connections.
+- Combine collaborative work with virtual meetings: Conferences can be used to help children with problem-solving, working together on projects, or for guided practice.
+Class meetings are useful when learning is meaningful and applied in context, and learners need to understand the value of such connections.

-Differentiating the expected learning is possible online.
-Higher-level engagement and products can be expected from those with a firm grasp of the concept.
+- Student assignments can be individualized online: Differentiated instruction allows all learners to complete meaningful tasks that are relevant to them at their own speed and level.
+Higher-level engagement can be expected from those with a firm grasp of the concept.
 More remedial tasks and assignments to understand core concepts can help learners who are experiencing difficulty.

 7 Core Principles to Guide Instruction